RhubarbPHP/Module.Stem/docs/columns.md

 getTransformIntoRepository()
 :   If required this should return a call back function to convert data from the internal stored model into a value
     suitable for transmitting to the repository.
-Receives a single argument containing the internally held value and should return the transformed value.
+Receives a single argument containing all the internally held model data and should return either a single value representing the transformed value for this column **OR** an array of transformed values if using multiple storage columns.

 getTranformFromRepository()
 :   If required this should return a call back function to convert data from the repository into the format
     internally stored in the model.
-Receives a single argument containing the repository value and should return the transformed value.
+Receives a single argument containing the raw repository data for the model and should return a single transformed value for the column.

-getStorageColumn()
+getStorageColumns()
-:   Some generic column types perform useful data transformations making our life as a developer a lot easier,
+:   Returns an array of lower level columns used to store the columns data.
+This allows two neat tricks.

-    for example the Json column.
+    1. Some generic column types perform useful data transformations making our life as a developer a lot easier, for example the Json column.
 Ultimately the Json column stores it's data in a simple string column type.
     To avoid having to create a specific column for Json every repository type, instead the generic column type can elect a different column type to handle the storage of it's data.
 Json returns an instance of the